fugue/fregot/examples/demo/tutorial_walkthrough.md

 And it does!

     [true]

-`deny` returns `true`, which means we've successfully evaluated the Terraform plan against the Rego policy.
+`deny` returns `true`, which means we've successfully tested the Terraform plan against the Rego policy and determined that the plan fails validation.

 But why stop there?
-Let's make some changes and use the `:watch` command to automatically print the updated output.
+Let's make some changes and use the [`:watch`](https://github.com/fugue/fregot#watch) command to automatically print the updated output.

 ### Launch REPL Again